ni/measurement-plugin-python/docs/README.md

 ## Static Registration of Python Measurements

-Refer to the Discovery Service Readme for the steps needed to statically register a measurement.
+Refer to the [Static Registration of measurements section]() for the steps needed to statically register a measurement.

 ### Create a batch file that runs a python measurement